Ant0ny/zen-table/README.md

 .table-all-projects, .table-complekts, .table-tasks are css classes for 3 different html table tag.
 You will get an input filter to every td tag of your table by th tags columns.

-Table must contain thead and tbody sections (tags) and tags &lt;th&gt; must exist in thead and tags &lt;td&rt; must exist in tbody.
+Table must contain thead and tbody sections (tags) and tags &lt;th&gt; must exist in thead and tags &lt;td&gt; must exist in tbody.

 .error-table is a css class for html table tag.
 You will get an input filter to filter across all td tags of yout table.